kyriakidisdimitrios/kyriakidisdimitrios/README.md

 **Open Source Contributions**
 - Contributed as a web developer for **Browser IO Game**, focusing on developing and maintaining a popular gaming interface for Agar.io on Git.
-[Link to Agar.io interface](https://github.com/jimboy3100/jimboy3100.github
+[Link](https://github.com/jimboy3100/jimboy3100.github)